128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-local    Trust the internal classification for prioritization. dscp     Trust incoming DSCP values for prioritization.
+- local: Trust the internal classification for prioritization.
+- dscp: Trust incoming DSCP values for prioritization.

 ## `configure authority router node device-interface network-interface qp-value`